Coevolution of Camouflage: Related Work

 The biological literature on camouflage and related topics is vast.
-A few starting points include: an early survey of camouflage in nature, \citet{thayer_concealing-coloration_1909}, pioneering work on mathematical models of biological patterns \citet{turing_chemical_1952}, revisiting Turing's work with improved computation \citet{murray_how_1988}, and a modern perspective on how life evolves and learns in \citet{valiant_probably_2013}.
-A recent survey of how camouflage increases survival \cite{de_alcantara_viana_predator_2022} reiterates how it need not be perfect.
-A small change, increasing a predator's search time, or reducing its attack rate, is enough to drive camouflage evolution.
+A few starting points include: an authoritative modern survey \citep{cuthill_camouflage_2019}, a comprehensive early survey \citep{thayer_concealing-coloration_1909}, the influential book by \citet{cott_adaptive_1940}, pioneering work on mathematical models of biological patterns by \citet{turing_chemical_1952}, revisiting Turing's reaction-diffusion model with modern computation \citep{murray_how_1988}, and a contemporary perspective on how life evolves and learns \citep{valiant_probably_2013}.
+Also noteworthy are Endler's studies of camouflage, both experimental \citep{endler_natural_1980} and analytic \citep{endler_predators_1978}, \citep{endler_framework_2012}.
+Like Endler, \citet{brichard_natural_2023} look at interaction of camouflage and sexual signaling.
+A recent survey of how camouflage increases survival \citep{de_alcantara_viana_predator_2022} emphasizes how it need not be perfect.
+That a small change — increasing a predator's search time or reducing its attack rate — provides enough survival advantage to drive camouflage evolution.